-Use only the manufacturer approved A/C system compressor oil, and refrigerants.
-Refer to underhood label for oil type.
+Use only manufacturer approved A/C system PAG compressor oil, and refrigerants.

-Cabin Air Filter
+Cabin Air Filter Replacement

 Do not remove the cabin air filter while the vehicle is running, or while the ignition is in the ACC or ON/RUN mode.
 With the cabin air filter removed and the blower operating, the blower can contact hands and may propel dirt and debris into your eyes, resulting in personal injury.